gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

 ```

 :trophy: Challenge: What if Anarkali was born in Eygpt not India?
 Would the king build a tower, or... a Pyramid!
+:trophy: Challenge: What else would you put around the tower / pyramid to prevent escape?
+A moat of water.
+Lava perhaps?
+Try WATER or LAVA (it flows!).

 ## The Bulldozer